Sergio Marchionne, auto executive who brought Chrysler back from the brink, dies at 66

 The Italian born, Canadian-raised Mr. Marchionne vaulted to instant fame in auto circles at the peak of the U.S. financial crisis in 2009, when he wedged himself into the center of negotiations in Washington about what to do with failing auto giants General Motors and Chrysler, both on the brink of bankruptcy.

-Mr. Marchionne became involved with then president Obama’s Auto Task Force and convinced officials that Fiat, which he had run for only five years, was the right partner for Chrysler.
+Mr. Marchionne became involved with then president Obama’s Auto Task Force, which had the mandate to analyze companies and manage any possible bankruptcies.
+Mr. Marchionne convinced task force officials that Fiat, which he had run for only five years, was the right partner for Chrysler.

-On April 30, 2009, Chrysler filed for bankruptcy and, on June 10, Fiat and Chrysler announced the merger of the two companies, with Mr. Marchionne as chief executive.
+On April 30, 2009, Chrysler filed for bankruptcy and, on June 10, Fiat and Chrysler announced the merger of the two companies, with Mr. Marchionne emerging as chief executive and, in the eyes of many, the savior of one of Motor City’s legacy companies.

 “So the industry looks like its going to sink into oblivion and this fellow who wears this black sweater, chain smokes and drinks gallons of espresso manages to insert himself and convince these people that the best alternative for Chrysler to merge with Fiat,” said Maryann Keller, a leading automotive industry analyst.
 “On it’s own it doesn’t make any sense.”